SCENE 01 / NIGHT VISION FILMING

 What night vision technologies do you use?

+Here is the breakdown.
 We source Gen 3 image intensifiers, digital night vision, Sony a7S high-ISO cameras, and infrared-sensitive sensors through Malta Film Studios and rental partners.
-Equipment selection depends on whether you're filming nesting turtles, migratory birds, or historic Valletta at night.
+Gear selection depends on whether you're filming nesting turtles, migratory birds, or historic Valletta at night.

 Can you film Maltese wildlife in complete darkness?

+Here is what that looks like on the ground.
 Yes.
-With IR illumination we can film in zero-lux conditions without disturbing nocturnal species.
-This is essential for capturing loggerhead sea turtles nesting on Maltese beaches, Mediterranean chameleons in coastal scrubland, and bats in natural caves.
+With IR lighting we can film in zero-lux conditions without disturbing nocturnal species.
+This is key for capturing loggerhead sea turtles nesting on Maltese beaches, Mediterranean chameleons in coastal scrubland, and bats in natural caves.

 What's the difference between night vision looks?